The house from a circa 1905 postcard

 Alfred Tennyson, his wife Emily, and sons Hallam and Lionel from a circa 1862 photograph.
 Gunby is believed to be Tennyson's "haunt of ancient peace."
 The photo is in the collection of the Museum of Reading.
 This image is in the public domain.

-Earlier Houses: The current house sits on the site of a small manor house that once belonged to the Gunby family.
+Earlier Houses: The current house sits on the site of a small Medieval manor house that belonged to the Gunby family.
+There is also evidence of the Medieval village of Gunby (aka Gunnebi) and Iron Age buildings on the Gunby Estate.

-Collections: Gunby contains two exceptional portraits by Reynolds: one of Bennet Langton and the other of his wife, the Dowager Countess of Rothes, as well as many other fine paintings, furniture, and china.
+Collections: Gunby contains two exceptional portraits by Reynolds: one of Bennet Langton and the other of his wife, the Dowager Countess of Rothes.
+The collection also includes work by William Holman Hunt, William Morris, and Edward Lear, in addition to an important collection of furniture and porcelain.

-Comments: Henry Thorold, writing in "Lincolnshire Houses," described Gunby as "Like a lovable big doll's house..."
+Comments: Henry Thorold, writing in "Lincolnshire Houses," described Gunby as "...a captivating house...like a lovable big doll's house" and a house that "...seems always to have been loved and cherished, which gives it its special family atmosphere."

 Garden & Outbuildings: The garden was dismantled in the 1920s and restored by the National Trust at the end of the 20th century.
-There is today a walled garden that grows vegetables, fruit (over 50 varieties of apple trees are grown), and flowers.
-The Gunby Estate today stands at approximately 1,500 acres.
-The Gunby Estate is supposedly haunted.
-In this case, the builder of the house, Sir William Massingberd, discovered that either his wife or his daughter (take your pick) was about to run away with a servant.
-Sir William lay in wait and killed the servant and threw his body in the pond.
-It is by the pond, today called the ghost walk, that the spectre most frequently appears.
+The Gunby Estate, which today stands at approximately 1,500 acres, includes eight acres of walled gardens that grow flowers, vegetables, and fruit, including over 50 varieties of apple trees.
+Gunby is supposedly haunted by the builder of the house, Sir William Massingberd, who supposedly discovered that either his wife or his daughter (take your pick) was about to run away with a servant.
+Sir William then lay in wait and killed the servant and threw his body in the pond.
+It is by the pond, today called the Ghost Walk, that the spectre most frequently appears.

 Country Life: XCIV, 816, 860, 1943.